-The heated stretcher pad and vacuum mattress should be the standard in emergency rescue and patient transport, not only for sick people.
-Many deployments and situations in patient transport justify the year-round use of SMARTTEXTILES.
+The heated mediacl devices should be the standard in emergency rescue and patient transport, not only for sick people.
+Many deployments and situations in patient transport justify the year-round use heated products.

 Hypothermia is caused by or leads to: